PerimeterX/perimeterx-python-wsgi/README.md

 ```

 #### <a name="custom-block"></a> Custom Blocking Actions
-Setting a custom block handler is done by setting `custom_block_handler` with a user function named on the `px_config`.
+Defining a custom block handler is done by setting the value of `custom_block_handler` to a user-defined function, on the `px_config` variable.

-The custom handler should contain the action that is taken when a user visits with a high score.
+The custom block handler should contain the action to take when a visitng user is given a high score.
 Common customizations are to present a reCAPTHA or a custom branded Block Page.

 **default:** return HTTP status code 403 and serve the PerimeterX block page.